 Step 1: Did you file a 2021 or 2022 Tax Return?
 If so, review the most recently available return now and adjust your W-4 accordingly.
 If you e-filed through eFile.com, your return is stored under My Account - sign in here.
 If you did not file via eFile.com or don't have a copy of your tax return, you can order a transcript or copy of your latest tax return.

 Step 2: Decide on your next year tax return goals:

-- If you received a Tax Refund with your latest Tax Return then select this goal.
+If you received a Tax Refund with your latest Tax Return then select this goal.

 decrease your Taxes due on your next Tax Return, then increase your tax withholding and balance your next tax return.
 Read these

 frequently asked W-4 questions and answers.

-- Step 3: Use the Taxometer tool below for the best W-4 calculator.
+Step 3: Use the Taxometer tool below for the best W-4 calculator.